noble-assets/orbiter/INTEGRATION.md

 Based on the bridge protocol, the following conditions may result from the execution of an orbit:

-- Synchronous protocols: Protocols like CCTP and Hyperlane are of commit-and-forget style.
-In this case, once the associated server informs the Orbiter that the bridge request has been stored to state, the Orbiter execution complete.
+- Synchronous protocols: Protocols like CCTP and Hyperlane follow a commit-and-forget style.
+In this case, once the associated server informs the Orbiter that the bridge request has been stored to state, the Orbiter execution is complete.
 Conversely, if the server returns an error, the entire tx will be marked as unsuccessful.

-- Asynchronous protocol: Protocols like IBC are asynchronous in nature, and for this reasons requires a book-keeping of in-flights packets in the module.
+- Asynchronous protocol: Protocols like IBC are asynchronous in nature, and for this reason require book-keeping of in-flight packets in the module.
 (TODO how to handle them)

 Orbits supported by the Orbiter module are: